MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     - **Upload options**: Manual
     - **Name**: Cognitive-Services-Key *(it's important to match this exactly, because later you'll run code that retrieves the secret based on this name)*
     - **Value**: *Your **key1** Azure AI services key*
+6. Select **Create**.

 ### Create a service principal

 To access the secret in the key vault, your application must use a service principal that has access to the secret.
 You'll use the Azure command line interface (CLI) to create the service principal, find its object ID, and grant access to the secret in Azure Vault.

-1. Return to Visual Studio Code, and in the integrated terminal for the **02-cognitive-security** folder, run the following Azure CLI command, replacing *&lt;spName&gt;* with a unique suitable name for an application identity (for example, *ai-app* with your initials appended on the end; the name must be unique within your tenant).
+1. Run the following Azure CLI command, replacing *&lt;spName&gt;* with a unique suitable name for an application identity (for example, *ai-app* with your initials appended on the end; the name must be unique within your tenant).
 Also replace *&lt;subscriptionId&gt;* and *&lt;resourceGroup&gt;* with the correct values for your subscription ID and the resource group containing your Azure AI services and key vault resources:

     > **Tip**: If you are unsure of your subscription ID, use the **az account show** command to retrieve your subscription information - the subscription ID is the **id** attribute in the output.
 If you see an error about the object already existing, please choose a different unique name.